 Down with the dreaded “cold call”

+We have compiled a how-to guide of warming up those cold call using SEO.
 When it comes to the “cold call” experience, it is not clear who dreads it more, the customer or the business.
 Although cold calling can lead to may potential clients and sales, it is by far the toughest sales tactic albeit a sometimes successful one.

 First and foremost, let’s break down what a cold call is and what it isn’t.
 A cold call is typically defined by a business making an unsolicited call by phone or person, trying to sell a product or service.